 - Has a mission appropriate to higher education,

-- Has resources, programs, and services sufficient to accomplish and sustain that mission,
+- Possesses resources, programs, and services sufficient to accomplish and sustain that mission,

 - Maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and

-- Is successful in achieving its stated objectives
+- Demonstrates success in achieving its stated objectives

 SACSCOC accreditation allows Georgia State University to maintain eligibility for state and federal funds, including student financial aid through the U.S. Department of Education.
 Accreditation is important for the acceptance and transfer of college credits, and receipt of a degree from an accredited undergraduate institution is a standard prerequisite for admission to most graduate programs.